This is our list of the best Chania beaches on Crete Island. From the wild to the top beach resorts, we have covered them all.

-Located on the west of the island, Chania city is an awesome spot for shopping, nightlife, and entertainment, but if you want to enjoy natural sights, you should venture a little outside the city and look towards the region’s beaches.
+Located on the west of the island, Chania City is a superb spot for shopping, nightlife, and entertainment.
+Still, if you want to enjoy natural sights, you should venture outside the city and look towards the region’s beaches.

-If you’re not sure where to head, let’s check out some of the best Chania beaches.
+If you’re unsure where to head, let’s check out some of the best Chania beaches.

-We’ll mention this one first because it’s undoubtedly one of the main hotspots in the whole of Crete, not just Chania!
+We’ll mention this first because it’s undoubtedly one of the main hotspots in Crete, not just Chania!
 The main reason why?
 Pink sand.

 Of course, there’s plenty more to do on this hugely popular beach apart from looking at pink sand.
-If you’re visiting during the summer season, it’s best to go very early in the day to get a spot.
+If you’re visiting during the summer, it’s best to go early in the day to get a spot.
 Or, if you don’t like crowds, perhaps avoid July and August altogether.

 There are plenty of facilities on the beach, including sunbeds, umbrellas, cafes, and bars.
 There are also showers and toilet facilities.

-In the northwest of the island, you’ll find Chania’s Balos Beach, one of the most popular in the area.
-You can easily reach the beach via an excursion as many leave Chania itself during the summer season, or you can take a ferry from Kissamos.
+In the northwest of the island, you’ll find Chania’s Balos Beach, one of the most popular and consistently rated one of the best beaches in Chania.
+You can easily reach the beach via an excursion, as many leave Chania itself during the summer season, or you can take a ferry from Kissamos.